Vaishnav9325/SQL-project/README.md

 # SQL-project
-I developed this portfolio website using my SQL
+I developed this portfolio project using my SQL